 Diversification entails not putting all of your money into one area.
 For example, if you put all of your money in one stock or all of your money in technology stocks, and those stocks fall in value, you could lose all of your money.

-Simply put, don’t put all your money in one stock.
+Simply put, don’t invest all your money in one stock.
+Instead, consider starting out by investing with just $1,000 (which this investment guide from Sarwa specifically shows how to do), and ensure that you diversify into different stocks.
 Diversification reduces risk and, in general, results in a higher return on investment.
 In this blog, we discussed the 5 Model Investment Portfolio Examples based on their risk profile.
 You can use one or a combination of them to help you achieve your share market objectives.

 1. The Income Portfolio